Little Eva

-Eva Narcissus Boyd (June 29, 1943 – April 10, 2003), known by her stage name Little Eva, was an American singer, well known for her 1962 hit "The Loco-Motion".
+Eva Narcissus Boyd (June 29, 1943 – April 10, 2003), known by her stage name Little Eva, was an American singer best known for her 1962 hit "The Loco-Motion".

 Biography

-Boyd was born in Belhaven, North Carolina in 1943 and had twelve siblings.
+Boyd was born in Belhaven, North Carolina, in 1943 and had twelve siblings.
 At the age of fifteen, she moved to the Brighton Beach section of Brooklyn, New York.
-As a teenager, Boyd worked as a maid and earned extra money as a babysitter for songwriters Carole King and Gerry Goffin (including for the young Louise Goffin).
+As a teenager, she worked as a maid and earned extra money as a babysitter for songwriters Carole King and Gerry Goffin (including for the young Louise Goffin).

 It is often claimed that Goffin and King were amused by Boyd's particular dancing style, so they wrote "The Loco-Motion" for her and had her record it as a demo (the record was intended for Dee Dee Sharp).
 However, as King said in an interview with NPR and in her "One to One" concert video, they knew she could sing when they met her, and it would be just a matter of time before they would have her record songs they wrote, the most successful being "The Loco-Motion".
 Music producer Don Kirshner of Dimension Records was impressed by the song and Boyd's voice and had it released.
 The song reached No. 1 in the United States in 1962.
-It sold over one million copies, and was awarded a gold disc.
+It sold more than one million copies, and was awarded a gold disc.

 After the success of "The Loco-Motion", Boyd was stereotyped as a dance-craze singer and was given limited material.

-The same year, Goffin and King wrote "He Hit Me (And It Felt Like a Kiss)" (performed by the Crystals) after discovering that Boyd was being regularly beaten by her boyfriend.
+The same year, Goffin and King wrote "He Hit Me (And It Felt Like a Kiss)" (performed by the Crystals), after discovering that Boyd was being regularly beaten by her boyfriend.
 When they inquired why she tolerated such treatment, Boyd replied without batting an eyelid that he hit her because he loved her.